ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Each sub-entity has at least one Attesting Environment collecting the Claims from at least one Target Environment, then this sub-entity generates Evidence about its trustworthiness.
-Therefore each sub-entity can be called an Attester.
+Therefore, each sub-entity can be called an Attester.
 Among all the Attesters, there may be only some which have the ability to communicate with the Verifier while others do not.

 For example, a carrier-grade router consists of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
-Each slot has an Attesting Environment such as a TEE collecting the Claims of its boot process, after which it generates Evidence from the Claims.
+Each slot has an Attesting Environment, such as a TEE, collecting the Claims of its boot process, after which it generates Evidence from the Claims.
 Among these slots, only a main slot can communicate with the Verifier while other slots cannot.
 But other slots can communicate with the main